camenpihor/organizer_app/README.md

 To aid my bad memory, I want to produce stats for each core object and the global site usage.

+## Repository

+[Add information about backend and frontend]

-## To Do
+## TODO

-1. Structure Backend
-    - create core object models
-    - create supporting object models
+- Update `Repository` section of README.md
+- Connect frontend to backend
+- Create Top and Side Navigation
-    - create pages (home, archive, item, stats)
+- Create pages
-    - test

-2. Navigation
-    - create top navigation
-    - create side navigation
-    - test

-3. Content
-    - come up with dummy objects and persist to database

-4. Fill in pages (HTML, CSS, JS)
-    - Home
-    - Item
-    - Archive
+- Should I check package-lock.json into VC
-    - Stats
+- Use Semantic UI
-    - test
+- Test JS